Ceremonial Guard (Canada): Composition

 The total strength is about 350 people, the size of a small battalion.
-The uniforms worn represent both infantry guards regiments of the Governor General's Foot Guards (GGFG) from Ottawa, and the Canadian Grenadier Guards (CGG) from Montreal.
+The uniforms worn represent both infantry guards regiments of the Governor General's Foot Guards (GGFG) from Ottawa and the Canadian Grenadier Guards (CGG) from Montreal.
 The Public Duties Company is further broken down into platoons and divisions.
-The Public Duties Company has 4 divisions.
-A division is about 20–26 soldiers.
+It has four divisions of about 20–26 soldiers.
 The CG can also form an ad hoc drill platoon from its ranks.

+Personnel

 The Ceremonial Guard maintains no regimental colour nor has it any battle honours of its own as it is not a permanent unit in the Canadian Forces' order of battle.
 The only colours flown in the ceremonies are those of the two guards regiments.
 The unit exists with a full composition only from the end of May to the end of August.
 During the rest of the year a small administrative corps remains to prepare for next year's public duties season, and beginning in early May the unit stands up partially to allow for the conduct of Basic Military Qualification and other military courses as required.
 The unit also plans and executes the Canadian Forces beating retreat "Fortissimo".
 This takes place each year in July in conjunction with month-long Canada Day celebrations.
 All members of the Ceremonial Guard are fully trained members of the Canadian Armed Forces (CAF).